cdktf/cdktf-provider-okta/docs/appSaml.typescript.md

 - *Type:* string[]

-List of ACS endpoints for this SAML application.
+An array of ACS endpoints.
+You can configure a maximum of 100 endpoints.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_saml#acs_endpoints AppSaml#acs_endpoints}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_saml#acs_endpoints AppSaml#acs_endpoints}

 ---